LotusXiao/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
 My stupid boss still prefers SVN.
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple.g
+New Dev For file